 During the workshop you will learn…

-- How your thoughts can impact your physical performance within seconds
+- How your thoughts impact your physical performance within seconds

-- How your brain maps your body, and what happens when you "redraw" these maps
+- How your brain maps your body, and what happens when you "reset" these maps

-- How you can change your nervous system state impacting flexibility and muscular power
+- How you can imediately change your nervous system state impacting muscular flexibility, strength, and power

-- How best to prepare for and maximise your training and performance, minimising future injuries
+- How best to prepare for and maximise your climbing training and performance, and minimise the risk of future injuries

 Workshop Format (~3.5 hours)